 Side effects cannot be anticipated.
 If any develop or change in intensity, inform your doctor as soon as possible.
 Only your doctor can determine if it is safe for you to continue taking Diamox. see Generally Diamox should be stopped.

 - Latanoprost or lumigan (or at night is now generally first choice.
-There is a preservative free version also now.
+There is a preservative free version latanoprost.

-- Travatan and Llumigan are effective but more expensive
+- Travatan and Lumigan are effective but more expensive.

 - If that does not lower the pressure enough: